Determined? Divisive? Misunderstood? John Silber, Seen through His Daughter’s Eyes

 Silber, who came to BU from the University of Texas at Austin, where he taught philosophy, became chair of the philosophy department, then dean of UT’s College of Arts and Sciences, was also a BU College of Arts & Sciences professor of philosophy and of international relations, a University Professor, and a School of Law professor of law.

 BU Today spoke to Devlin, who splits her time between Newton, Mass., and a suburb of Dallas, about her father, her family life, and their time at BU.
+She will speak about her father Tuesday, March 14th at the Questrom School of Business Auditorium, starting at 6pm.
+The event is free but registration is required.

 With Rachel Silber Devlin